dionarodrigues/diogorodrigues.dev/blog/2023-06-12-i-am-proud-to-be-a-transgender-it-developer.en.md

 > “Over a third of LGBTQ+ people still feel they have to hide who they are at work.“ - [Stonewall.org.uk](https://www.stonewall.org.uk/about-us/news/7-ways-you-can-be-lgbtq-ally-work)

 - **Educate yourself**.
 Be curious and learn from the experiences of others with different backgrounds.
 [Books](https://bulletin.hds.harvard.edu/sex-gender-and-sexuality/), Youtube...
 - **Don't assume people's pronouns**.
-If you don't know someone's pronouns, ask.
+If you don't know someone's pronouns, ask them.
 It is much better for you to ask than to make mistakes, causing pain and frustration in others.
 - **Recognise your privileges and bring diversity to the table**.
 What are you doing to make the company you work for more plural?
 - **Be patient with yourself**.
 As long as you're doing your best, understand that it's okay to make mistakes, so apologize and correct yourself.
 - **Take action and speak up**.
 Do not allow any kind of discrimination, racism or sexism around you.
 Do not allow jokes on these subjects under any circumstances.